aliyousefi-dev/ovacli/ovacli-docs/docs/draft.md

 project give more abilility like QC (Quality Control) and Auto Publish and also Version Control.

 ok now i thinking about the recent and saved api.

 we need also thinking about the searching api how we can doing this also ?

 also supporting hte context menu can be good for pc and desktop.

 i need thinking about the saved and watched . i think its good to bundle them with batch ?

 i Thinking for global as
 what af

 we can sort that localy but the problem is it using the bucket and it not have a global sorting.

 we need some how support global sorting.

 sort them based the uploadtime ?

 i think the

 we need to update the search suggsion to support other things liek video or tags. also contatin the video title with the video id .

 and limit the suggsion results.

 and adding a view all

+when delete a user .. it delete completly her. also the content that he shared.